News & Story Ideas

 What Is Pain Relief Psychology?

-Recent studies in Halifax, Boston, Detroit, Colorado, and Los Angeles have shown that several closely related versions of Pain Relief Psychology produce dramatically better pain relief than traditional forms of treatment including mindfulness, injections, and cognitive behavioral therapy.
+Recent studies in Halifax, Boston, Detroit, Colorado, and Los Angeles have shown that several closely related versions of Pain Relief Psychology have shown dramatically better pain relief than traditional forms of treatment including mindfulness, injections, and cognitive behavioral therapy.
 Pain Relief Psychology begins with education that pain can be generated by the brain due to stress.
 The stress can be from current life events, unrecognized mental health conditions, or any of several consequences of adverse childhood experience.
 When these are addressed, pain is relieved.

 Is There a Medical Blindspot?
 Who Is Modern Health Care Missing?

-Deep Stress, Adverse Childhood Experiences, & Chronic Illness: Understanding the Connection
+Deep Stress, Adverse Childhood Experiences & Chronic Illness: Understanding the Connection